AshWeb2020/api-example/README.md

 # Api Examples for WebTech 2020

-This file containes some examples of calling and implementing an api in PHP.
+This file contains some examples of calling and implementing an api in PHP.

-## Implemnting a PHP API and calling from JavaScript
+## Implementing a PHP API and calling from JavaScript

-The files `index.php`, `/js/callApi.js` and `api.php` show how to impplement and cal an api from a php file:
+The files `index.php`, `/js/callApi.js` and `api.php` show how to implement and cal an api from a php file:

 ### index.php